uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/make-updates-at-tax-year-end.html.md

 ### Savings Income

-Savings income can include interest for certain securities and income from overseas savings.
+Savings income can include interest for certain securities and income from foreign savings.
 For more information, refer to [How to complete your tax return for Self Assessment (GOV.UK)](https://www.gov.uk/government/publications/self-assessment-tax-return-sa100#supplementary-pages).

 Customers can use their software to submit information about savings income.
 The software can use the following endpoints to enable customers to: